jeremiahbuddha/les_2017/README.md

-# LES 2017 Public GitHub Repository (Vegan Outreach)
+# LES 2017 Public GitHub Repository

 This is the analysis hub for the 2017 Leafletting Effectiveness Survey, a joint effort of Vegan Outreach and partners.
 The repo